All Guides About Start Here

 Should I show pricing on my landing page?

 Yes.
-Hiding pricing reduces trust and conversion.
-Visitors who can't find pricing bounce.
-Show pricing prominently, highlight the most popular plan, and show both monthly and annual options.
-A free trial with no credit card required is the single highest-conversion CTA for micro SaaS.
+Hiding prices makes people trust you less and sign up less.
+Visitors who can't find prices simply leave.
+Show your prices clearly, highlight the most popular plan, and offer both monthly and yearly options.
+A free trial with no credit card needed is the single best-performing button for a small subscription software business.

 +

-How long should a micro SaaS landing page be?
+How long should a small SaaS landing page be?

-Long enough to answer all objections, short enough that visitors don't lose the thread.
-Most successful micro SaaS pages are 600–1,200 words.
-The page ends when you've answered: what does it do, who is it for, does it work, what does it cost, and what do I do next.
+Long enough to answer every concern, short enough that visitors don't lose interest.
+Most pages that work well are 600–1,200 words.
+The page is done when you've answered: what does it do, who is it for, does it actually work, what does it cost, and what do I do next.

 +

-The best headlines state a specific outcome for a specific audience without a specific pain.
-'Invoice 10 clients in 2 minutes, no accounting degree' beats 'Invoicing software for freelancers.'
-Outcome-led and specific beats feature-led and vague every time.
+The best headlines tell a specific person what they'll get, and skip a specific hassle they hate.
+'Invoice 10 clients in 2 minutes — no accounting degree' beats 'Invoicing software for freelancers.'
+Specific result beats vague feature list every time.

 +